KamiVirk/Python-scraping-and-analysis-part-1/README.md

-# DATA COLLECTION AND ANALYSIS
+# DATA COLLECTION

-Basic purpose is to practice python basics.
+Basic purpose is to practice python basics for web scraping.

 ## Description

-This project includes the Data Scraping and Analysis using Beautifulsoup and requests library.
+This project includes the Data Scraping using Beautifulsoup and requests library.
+And to append the Data to csv used Panda Library. in this project Title of book, author, ISBN, description, stars, rating count and url of the top 15 books of every month's for the last 12 month is scraped.

 ## Getting Started